hemanth/functional-programming-jargon/readme.md

 ## Constant

-> An immutable reference to a value.
-Unlike variables in most languages, constants cannot be reassigned to a new value once defined.
+> An variable that cannot be reassigned once defined.

 ```js
 const five = 5